Jump ahead to:

 When I tried on my glasses my vision felt very strange.
 I struggled to adjust to seeing both closeup and distance.
 I was told by the optician that my eyes would adjust to the new glasses and to give them a week.

-Again these didn’t work out for me as I was constantly changing between glasses and I was getting headaches still.
+Again these didn’t work out for me as I was constantly changing between glasses and still getting headaches.
 I did go back to the optician in October 2021 and explain my problem and it was at that point I was told that the optician would make a referral for cataract removal.

-The referral was sent to my GP who called me to discuss the referral for cataract removal and lens replacement.
+The referral was sent to my GP who called me to discuss the referral for cataract removal and lens replacement surgery.
 It was then they passed it on to a hospital, which one I don’t know.

 Because I am not blind, and my peripheral vision is ok I know that it is a possibility that I would have to wait several years before my operation would take place.